granulegazer/demo-partition-exchange/README.md

 ## Common Issues & Solutions

 **Q: ORA-14097: column type or size mismatch in ALTER TABLE EXCHANGE PARTITION**
+**A:** The procedure now automatically validates table structure before attempting exchange.
+If you see this error, it means:
+1. The structure validation was bypassed or disabled
+2. The table structure changed after validation
+Common causes and solutions:
-**A:** The staging table is missing the PRIMARY KEY constraint.
-The procedure automatically adds it, but if creating manually, ensure you add: `ALTER TABLE staging_table ADD CONSTRAINT pk_staging PRIMARY KEY (sale_id, sale_date);`
+- **Missing PRIMARY KEY on staging table**: The procedure automatically adds it, but if creating manually, ensure: `ALTER TABLE staging_table ADD CONSTRAINT pk_staging PRIMARY KEY (sale_id, sale_date);`
+- **Column mismatch detected**: The procedure will raise ORA-20016 (source vs archive) or ORA-20017 (source vs staging) during validation phase
+- **Data type differences**: Check the specific columns mentioned in the error and verify they match exactly across all three tables

 **Q: ORA-14098: index mismatch in ALTER TABLE EXCHANGE PARTITION**
 **A:** Don't create indexes on the staging table manually.
 The procedure uses `WITHOUT VALIDATION` which exchanges index segments automatically from the partitioned tables.

 **Q: ORA-14019: partition bound element must be one of: DATE, DATETIME, INTERVAL, NUMBER, or VARCHAR2**
 **A:** The table is not partitioned.
 The archival procedure now automatically validates this and throws a custom exception: `e_table_not_partitioned: The table is not partitioned.
 Partition exchange requires a partitioned table.`

+**Q: ORA-20010 through ORA-20018 errors - what do they mean?**
+**A:** These are structure validation errors raised during the compatibility check:
+- **ORA-20010**: Source table does not exist
+- **ORA-20011**: Archive table does not exist
+- **ORA-20012**: Staging table does not exist
+- **ORA-20013**: Archive table is not partitioned (must be partitioned)
+- **ORA-20014**: Staging table is partitioned (must NOT be partitioned)
+- **ORA-20015**: Column count mismatch between tables
+- **ORA-20016**: Column structure mismatch between source and archive (names, types, or sizes differ)
+- **ORA-20017**: Column structure mismatch between source and staging (names, types, or sizes differ)
+- **ORA-20018**: Partition key columns don't match between source and archive tables

+All these validations run BEFORE any exchange attempt, preventing runtime errors.

 **Q: Why use a staging table instead of direct exchange?**
 **A:** Direct exchange would swap data between source and archive.
 The staging table acts as an intermediary to move data from source → archive while maintaining the source table structure.